socialpoint-labs/sqlbucket/documentation/integrity.rst

-On top of writing ETL, SQLBucket helps you organize some integrity checks you may have on your ETL.
+On top of writing ETL, SQLBucket helps you organize some integrity checks you may need on your ETL.
 The SQL for integrity checks has only one convention: it must returns the result of your integrity as a boolean on the alias field **passed**.
 Everything is done in plain and simple SQL.
 You can have as many other fields as you want.